 Can you consume 3000 calories while on Intermittent Fasting?

-Whenever you attempt to lose weight, it is only logical to eliminate plenty of calories from your diet.
-Some people prefer to consume too little food, which makes it more challenging to maintain a healthy weight.
+Whenever you attempt to lose weight, it is logical to eliminate plenty of calories from your diet.
+Some people prefer to consume too little food, which makes maintaining a healthy weight more challenging.

 Moreover, it can also result in other health concerns.
 In other words, consuming less than you require can have disastrous consequences.